Howard A. Anderson Jr.

-Howard Alvin Anderson Jr. (March 31, 1920 – September 27, 2015), was an American visual effects artist and cinematographer specializing in photographic effects, titles and opticals.
+Howard Alvin Anderson Jr. ASC (March 31, 1920 – September 27, 2015), was an American visual effects artist and cinematographer specializing in photographic effects, titles and opticals.
 A pioneer of visual effects, he was one of the effects artists on Star Trek: The Original Series and created the title sequences for hundreds of the most popular television series between the early 1950s and late 1980s, including I Love Lucy, The Untouchables, The Brady Bunch, Happy Days, Kung Fu, and Cheers.
 He also provided titles and effects on such films as Some Like It Hot, The Apartment, Jack the Giant Killer, Tobruk, Blazing Saddles, and Superman.

 Early life and career

 Anderson was born in Los Angeles, California, on March 31, 1920, the son of Minerva Ayling and Howard Alvin Anderson.
 He grew up in Culver City, California, where his younger brother, Darrell Addison Anderson, was born in 1921.
 His father was a Hollywood special effects photographer who pioneered the emerging art of visual effects when he created the lightning, flood and storm effects for Cecil B. DeMille's epic silent film The King of Kings, released in 1927.
 That year, he founded the Howard Anderson Special Photographic Effects Company, where Anderson Jr. began working part-time in the 1930s, still in his pre-teens.

 By age 10, Anderson had become what he later called a "Navy enthusiast," and he joined the U.S. Navy Reserve while in high school.
 He began attending Alexander Hamilton High School in 1934 and transferred to Hollywood High School the following year, graduating in 1938.
 He enrolled in UCLA, where he studied mathematics and joined the university's Naval Reserve Officers Training Corps program.
 He found work shooting industrial films for the Douglas Aircraft Company, including a documentary on the construction of the Douglas XB-19, and the company's public-relations film We Give Them Wings.
 In 1943, he began serving in the U.S. Navy, primarily as a still photographer and a cameraman on training films.